 Their name says it all.
 You can buy ants.
 Fortunately, there are some other conventional substitutes that you can find online or at your local pet store.
 You can start by offering your anteater ground meat, commercial dry dog food, hard-boiled eggs, and other high-protein sources.
 You will need to blend it to a thick batter consistency so that your pet can eat it.

-6. Veterinary Care is an Issue
+6. Veterinary Care Is an Issue

 7. They Stink

-Unfortunately, anteaters aren’t always pleasant to be around sometimes.
+Unfortunately, anteaters aren’t always pleasant to be around.
 Although they’re not related to skunks, they use a similar odoriferous defense when threatened.
 It’s also more potent.
 Adding to these woes is the fact that you probably won’t have luck housebreaking your pet.
 That’s a problem since these animals will mark their territories.

 8. They Have Special Requirements for a Living Space

 Anteaters need a lot of space, especially if their living quarters are the only place they play.
 It’ll need trees or playground equipment to replicate its habitat in the wild.
 Remember that it spends most of its time in the trees.
-Of course, they will forage on the ground and come to the food bowl when you feed it.
+Of course, they will forage on the ground and come to the food bowl when you feed them.
 Your anteater must have a temperature-controlled environment with plenty of hiding places.